LabSat 3 Wideband file formats

 LabSat 3 Wideband File Transfer

 To connect LabSat 3 Wideband to a PC, connect an Ethernet cable between the system and the PC.
 Ensure that a static IP address or DHCP is set within the LAN menu, enter the ‘About’ menu to view the allocated IP address.
 Open a file explorer window on the PC and enter \\ followed by the IP address.
 See example below.

 Files can also be copied from the LabSat 3 Wideband internal SSD via SD or USB media.
 The user can do this by following the steps below.

 - Connect/insert SD or USB media

 - Press 'OK' and then 'OK' again to enter the 'File' menu

 - Select 'Copy' and choose the media location

 Note: Any SD card used for file transfer must be in exFAT format.
-USB media being connected can be in any Linux format the supports files larger than 4GB, alternatively exFAT and NTFS formatting can also be used.
+USB media being connected can be in any Linux format that supports files larger than 4GB, alternatively exFAT formatting can also be used.